 Water is the solvent that travels down or up the cell concentration gradient through osmosis.
 We can study water diffusion by creating two compartments and a semipermeable membrane in between.

 The difference in the concentration of solutes or solvents between two compartments is the driving force responsible for water movement.
-Here, we need to note that only solvent can pass the selective barrier, not solutes.
+Here, we need to note that only solvents can pass the selective barrier, not solutes.

 Thus, the diffusion or distribution of water is related to osmosis.
 This post describes the meaning, requirements, procedure and results of the potato osmometer experiment.

 It is a common experiment to demonstrate both endosmosis and exosmosis using a potato.
 Using a potato Osmoscope, we can study osmosis in a living system.